What is flooding?

 Local Risk Rating

-Many people think that flooding will never happen to them, but it could.
-Hampshire and Isle of Wight is at risk of coastal, river, ground water, and surface water flooding.
+Hampshire and the Isle of Wight is at risk of coastal, river, ground water, and surface water flooding.
 Each type of flooding has been individually rated as part of the local risk assessment process:

 • Coastal Flooding – Very High